SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 been selected, Selenium commands initiated by the test are sent to the hub, which passes them to the node assigned to that test.
 The node runs the browser, and executes the Selenium commands within that browser against the application under test.

-A `diagram <http://selenium-grid.seleniumhq.org/how_it_works.html>`_ illustrates this.
-Refer to the second diagram on this page (the first one is illustrating Selenium-RC).
-The second diagram was for Selenium-Grid 1, however it still applies and is a good illustration of what we're describing here.
-The only difference is one of terminology.
-Replace the term 'Selenium Remote Control' with 'Selenium-Grid node' the diagram will match our description for Selenium-Grid 2.

 Installation